wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Devices

-This page displays information about Operating System platforms and HTTP Agents end users are using to invoke the APIs.
+This page displays information about operating system platforms and HTTP agents that end users use invoke the APIs.
 You can use this page to get an idea of the distribution of your user base and improve your APIs to match the audience.

 ![Device statistics](../assets/img/insights/devices-page-full.png){.cInlineImage-full}